 Qorbanot & Today's Church

-The word "Qorbanot" described the historic Jewish system of sacrificial offerings.
+The word "Qorbanot" was the name for the historic Jewish system of sacrificial offerings.
 The root from which it is derived means "to draw near."
 It is a fitting label.
 While it depicts the literal act of a giver bringing offerings near to God, its metaphor goes deeper.
 The Holy Scripture itself makes it clear that God intends that our giving would draw us closer to Him and each other.
-Use of that label helped teach ancient Israel that intent. but that teaching seems rarer in the modern church.
+Use of that label helped teach ancient Israel that intent.
+I wonder how often such teaching occurs in today's churches.

 What is our current context?